muhammadlaraibsaeed/multivendor-commerce-/README.md

   - Customize the build process in the `webpack.mix.js` file for CSS and JavaScript compilation.

   ### Asset Versioning
-  - Manage browser caching by versioning assets with unique hashes using Laravel Mix.
+  - Manage browser caching by versioning assets with unique hashes using vite.config.js.

   ### Efficient Workflow
   - Streamlines asset management, ensuring performance and maintainability in your Laravel application.